greg-raven/Uncommon-Sense/_posts/2010-10-06-guard-against-corruption-and-tyranny-at-all-times.md

 ---
-title: 'Guard against corruption and tyranny at all times'
+title: "Guard against corruption and tyranny at all times"
 layout: post
 categories:
 - corruption